Field Judging Mountain Goats

 Both males and females have horns, and it is somewhat difficult to discern between the two.
 In fact, many wildlife departments allow the taking of nannies.

-They encourage hunters to avoid nannies and in many cases require an orientation course on sex identification, yet nannies are still mistakenly taken.
+They encourage mountain goat hunters to avoid nannies and in many cases require an orientation course on sex identification, yet nannies are still mistakenly taken.

 How to tell a billy from a nanny